thc-tools/webpack-laboratory/README.md

 ## How to use

-Just install it : `npm i --save-dev --save-exact @thc/webpack-laboratory @thc/babel-preset-react` (@thc/babel-preset-react is a peer-dependency)
+Just install it : `npm i --save-dev --save-exact @thc/webpack-laboratory regenerator-runtime`

 It should create needed config files.
 Fill in your entries in webpack.config.js